hypha-network/hypha-desktop/readme.md

 ![Screen](media/screen.png)

 Hypha is an Electron app powered by InterPlanetary File System (IPFS).
 This project is still experimental and under heavy development.
-Beware dragons 🐉.
+Heads up!
+There might be some dragons 🐉.

+## Project structure

+* Scripts related to IPFS are in ***`src` folder.

+* Components realted to web UI are in `ui` folder.

 ## Dev

 ```
-npm start:dev
+npm run start:dev
 ```

 ## Build